-The bighorn sheep is the rightful symbol of Rocky Mountain National Park and the State of Colorado.
-It is one of the most highly esteemed mammals in North America, representing the majestic rugged mountains of the Park which is 95% wilderness.
-There are few people, if any, who cannot be impressed at the sight of a large bighorn ram bearing its crown of massive horns.
-Spend a day with naturalist Jeff Connor learning the ecology, population dynamics, behavior, food habitats, and mortality causes of bighorn sheep.
-Learn how to identify a ram from a ewe, from a yearling or a lamb; how to age rams by rings on their horns.
-At the end of the course, you will be able also to identify the scat of sheep, elk, deer and moose.
-We will discuss how the sheep can live in such steep mountainous terrain.
-We will learn what they eat and visit two mineral licks and learn why they are so important to the survival of the sheep.
-We will also discuss important Park management issues related to bighorn sheep.
+The bighorn sheep is the rightful symbol of Rocky Mountain National Park and the state of Colorado.
+It is one of the most highly esteemed mammals in North America, representing the majestic rugged mountains of the park.
+There are few people, if any, who are not impressed by the sight of a large bighorn ram bearing its crown of massive horns.
+Spend a day with wildlife biologist Jeff Connor learning about the ecology, population dynamics, behavior, food habitats, and mortality causes of bighorn sheep.
+Learn how to identify a ram from a ewe, a yearling from a lamb, and how to age rams by rings on their horns.
+You will also learn how to identify the scat of sheep, elk, deer and moose.
+Participates will discuss the importance of escape terrain and where ewes have their lambs.
+Learn what sheep eat and visit two mineral licks, learning why they are so important to the survival of the sheep.
+Jeff will also discuss important park management issues related to bighorn sheep.